gorenje/millieons.org/t/dog_fish_part_3.md

 The Dog was getting thirsty.
 Combining the necessary with the enjoyable, the Dog took a leisurely trot to the stream to visit the Fish.
 The Dog and the Fish were best of friends and enjoyed discussing philosophical perspectives on life, the universe and everything.

-The Fish seeing the Dog coming swam as close to the edge as possible.
+The Fish seeing the Dog coming, swam as close to the edge as possible.
 Immediately the Fish began a discussion of great relevance and importance.
 It involved scepticism.

 Fish: I just read something about [scepticism](https://aeon.co/essays/scepticism-is-a-way-of-life-that-allows-democracy-to-flourish), what is your take on it?